whitedark9/medical-notes/src/pages/og/antepartum-haemorrhage.md

 > Placenta implants low in the uterus, covering the cervical os [^1]

 - May be associated with bleeding, provoked or spontaneous
-- Bleeding is from the maternal, not featal circulation
+- Bleeding is from the maternal, not featal circulation (so mother is more dangerous than the fetus)

 ### Classification